 Tokina AT-X 2.5/90 Macro

-One of the sharpest lenses I have ever tested.
+One of the sharpest lenses Phillip has ever tested.
 It also has very smooth bokeh (often referred to as “Bokina”), is pleasant to handle and can be used for a wide range of applications.
-One of my favorites.
+One of Phillip’s favorites.

 You should be aware of: The coatings aren’t very effective, especially with larger bright areas there is significant veiling flare.